-The Commitment will be issued for a period of 12 months except for manufactured homes which will receive a 4-month Commitment term regardless of the construction status.
+The Commitment will be issued for a period of 12 months.

 Reinstatement/Extension after a Commitment expires is not permitted.
-A new MI application with current borrower information will be required and will be subject to current published program requirements and rates at the time of the new application.
+A new MI application with current member information will be required and will be subject to current published program requirements and rates at the time of the new application.